Best Sydney Autumn Eats 2026: Restaurants, Bars and Events

 IFTAR, Merrylands

-IFTAR has been a Western Sydney daytime favourite for a while, but after a very successful Ramadan nights series the team has decided to make after dark dining more permanent.
+IFTAR has been a Western Sydney daytime favourite for a while, but after a very successful Ramadan nights series the team has decided to make after-dark dining permanent.
+The long-table, share-style format was designed for groups and families, and the demand was strong enough to keep it going year-round.

 Where: IFTAR, Main Lane, Merrylands